 FSAFEDS also offers an account for families with young children or elder care expenses — the Dependent Care FSA.
 This account allows you to set aside money to pay for your day care expenses.

 The minimum election for all accounts is just $100 and carryover has been adopted for health care and limited expense health care FSAs.

 Most employees are eligible for FEGLI coverage.
 FEGLI provides group term life insurance.
 As such, it does not build up any cash value or paid-up value.
 It consists of Basic life insurance coverage and three options.
-In most cases, if you are a new Federal employee, you are automatically covered by Basic life insurance and your payroll office deducts premiums from your paycheck unless you waive the coverage.
-In addition to the Basic, there are three forms of Optional insurance you can elect.
+In most cases, if you are a new federal employee, you are automatically covered by basic life insurance and your payroll office deducts premiums from your paycheck unless you waive the coverage.
+In addition to the basic, there are three forms of optional insurance you can elect.
 You must have Basic insurance in order to elect any of the options.
-Unlike Basic, enrollment in Optional insurance is not automatic – you must take action to elect the options.
+Unlike basic, enrollment in optional insurance is not automatic — you must act to elect the options.

 The FLTCIP provides long-term care insurance to help pay for costs of care when enrollees need help with activities they perform every day, or you have a severe cognitive impairment, such as Alzheimer's disease.

 Most employees must be eligible for the FEHB Program in order to apply for coverage under the FLTCIP.
 It does not matter if they are actually enrolled in FEHB — eligibility is the key.
 Certain medical conditions, or a combination of conditions, will prevent some people from being approved for coverage.
 You must apply to find out if you are eligible to enroll.

 FERS is the retirement plan for those entering federal service under a permanent appointment.
 FERS benefits are portable and allow employees to take an active role in securing their futures.